Heptalysis Whitepaper

 customer perceived value to yield attractive gross margins?

-and add another one for customers?
+problem and add another one for customers?

 Has everything that requires the solution to work been considered?